radiantearth/stac-spec/README.md

 **[api-spec/](api-spec/)** defines a dynamic API, specified as a [yaml](api-spec/spec.yaml) file in [OpenAPI](http://openapis.org)
 2.0 (swagger).

+**Extensions:** The *[extensions/](extensions/)* folder is where profiles and extensions live.
+Profiles are recommendations for adding fields for specific domains (like Earth Observation).
+Extensions bring additional functionality to the core specs.

 **Additional documents** include the current [roadmap](roadmap.md) and a complementary [how to help](how-to-help.md) document, a [list of implementations](implementations.md), and a discussion of the collaboration [principles](principles.md) and specification approach.